-Registration is will open for our 2018-2019 in late spring or early summer.
-Please contact us if you’d like to be placed on our waitlist for September 2018.
+Registration is now open.
+Please contact us if you’d like more information about our 2018-2019 program which kicks off in September.
 Registration for LP Online™ is rolling and always open.
 Hosted by our affiliate-partner, Down Syndrome Foundation, (Orange County, CA).
 LP Online™ is an online learning community that complements our onsite Learning Program™ sessions.
 Please see below for more information about LP Online™.

 For the upcoming 2019-2020 academic year, we will be offering programs for families with children and youth between the ages 3 to 13.
 We utilize a three-pronged approach to teach, mentor and coach, and our programs consist of a mix of parent-only and parent-student learning sessions.